paulveillard/cybersecurity-bcdr/README.md

-# Business Continuity and Disaster Recovery (BCDR)
+# Business Continuity and Disaster Recovery (BCDR): Theory, Techniques, Testing and Tools

 An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Business Continuity and Disaster Recovery in Cybersecurity.